Uh-oh! Those shouldn’t go together! What do you do when you have merged layers in Photoshop that you need to separate?

 Unmerging layers can be super simple or rather complicated depending on where you are in the editing process.
 Let me show you what I mean!

 Table of Contents

 Method 1: Undo the Merged Layers

 Let’s work with this simple design I created with a few shapes.
-Each of the four shapes was originally on its own layer, but I merged them onto one.
+Each of the four shapes was originally on its own layer, but I merged them into one.